0xjuaan/nutriget/README.md

-# Nutriget- All your nutritional stats in one place.
+# Nutriget- All your nutritional data, meaningfully displayed in one place.
 This app is my final project for harvard's online course 'CS50'.